OctopusDeploy/blog/blog/2017-10/octopus-v4-variable-editor.md

  - New Releases
 ---

 We recently released an [RFC](https://octopus.com/blog/variable-editor-update-rfc) on the redesign of the variable editor.
-This topic has generated a lot of interest, and it remains our most popular suggestion on [User Voice](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/7192251-improve-variables-ui).
+This topic has generated a lot of interest, and it is our most popular suggestion on [User Voice](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/7192251-improve-variables-ui).

 The revamped variable editor will be released in our upcoming Octopus Deploy 4.0 release.
 Let's dive in to some of the changes we have made!